 However, even with a non-fault incident your No Claims Bonus remains unaffected, so that discount will still be taken into account.

-It might be irritating to have to phone to cancel your insurance renewal if we aren't the most competitive, but as car insurance is a legal requirement we renew automatically so you don't end up driving uninsured.
+It might be irritating to have to phone to cancel your Admiral renewal if we aren't the most competitive, but as car insurance is a legal requirement we renew automatically so you don't end up driving uninsured.

 Often car insurance is not at the forefront of your mind, particularly if a holiday or work commitment clashes with your renewal date.
 By automatically renewing the policy, unless we hear otherwise, we ensure our customers don't end up getting pulled over for driving without insurance.

 Since 2011, it is an offence to keep a vehicle without insurance unless you have notified the DVLA that your vehicle is being kept off the road by means of a Statutory Off Road Notice (SORN), and you don't have to be driving to be caught.

 You will receive your renewal notice from us between 14 and 21 days before it is due; if you registered online this will be sent out in the form of an email.

 To cancel Admiral car insurance in this case, just call our Renewals department and let them know if you don't want to renew.
 If you call us after the new period of insurance has started, we can still cancel the policy, although there will be a cancellation fee.
 If you cancel outside the 14 day cooling off period you will be charged for the days on cover.